trevorgrayson/testyoke/README.md

 Provide insights on the outcomes of software test cases.

-This project will provide resources to log the results of your test suites and aims to add useful insight to your testing.
-Tests are seen as gold, and how do you prune invalid, ineffective, or plain inaccurate test cases?
+This project will provide resources to log the results of your test suites and aims to add useful insights to your testing.
+Tests are seen as gold, but how do you prune invalid, ineffective, or plain inaccurate test cases?
+With TestYoke you can:

+* See previous test results of the version control SHA you're working on, saving valuable time waiting while retesting.
+* See the past preformance of individual test cases to determine flakiness or common regressions.

-The HTTP service (which is only available for you to run locally at present) in this project can run in the background and receive results of your test running, however you run them.
+The HTTP service in this project can run in the background and receive results of your test running, however you run them.

 The service presently accepts junit xml, and there is a good chance your testing framework can export that format.
 Try setting up posting the results of your tests after every run